scientific-python/specs/meta-spec-0001.md

 - yet for specs to be meaningful they need to be adopted by several projects
 - and this adoption has to be approved by those projects independently

+  - this means the spec process must be tightly integrated w/ core projects
+  - and flexible enough that different projects can implement / adopt according to their specific constraints and schedules

 ## Steering Committee

-we will start with

-- numpy, scipy, matplotlib, pandas, statsmodels, scikit-image, scikit-learn, networkx

-we hope other projects will join

-each project should appoint 1 representative to serve on the spec steering committtee
+The SPEC Steering Committee (SSC) is composed of representatives from the NumPy, SciPy, Matplotlib, pandas, statsmodels, scikit-image, scikit-learn, and NetworkX projects as well as two general community members.

-the spec sc is responsible for
+the SSC is responsiblities include

-- serving as a communication channel to and from their projects
-- proposing new specs,
-- accepting new projects to provide members to the spec steering committtee
-- maintaining and approving specs including the process specs
+- maintain and approve specs including the process specs
+  - metaspecs vs specs

-it is up to each project to decide how they will determine whether their project adopts a spec or not
+  - it is up to each project to decide how they will determine whether their project adopts a spec or not

+- serve as a communication channel to and from their projects

+- accept new projects to provide members to the spec steering committtee

 ## Contributors